What to Do When You Have a Clogged Toilet

 A drain snake looks like a long, coiled metal rope; designed with a crank at one end.
 Typically, the snake (also known as an auger) is pushed into the drain.
 Then the crank is used to either break apart the blockage or pull it out of the bowl.
 Since most homeowners don't have an auger handy, the next best thing is to use a metal coat hanger:

-Either scoop out any contents and throw away, or attempt to break the clog
+- Either scoop out any contents and throw them away, or attempt to break the clog

 Hire Our Pro Services Today!